-Charlene Fang currently serves as Tax Assessor of the DeKalb County
+Charlene Fang currently serves as Tax Assessor of the DeKalb County Board of Tax

-Board of Tax Assessors and was appointed in January 2010.
+Assessors and was appointed in January 2010.

 A native of Taiwan, Charlene was formally Senior Vice President/Business

 Development Officer for The Touchmark National Bank.
-Prior to this, she
+Prior to this, she was a

-has been extremely active in the Asian Community:
+extremely active in the Asian Community: